How to Drain and Flush a Hot Water System

 • Torch

-• The brand-name service guide for your unit (Rheem, Dux, Aquamax, Vulcan — they’re all online)
+• The brand-name service guide for your unit (Rheem, Dux, Aquamax, Vulcan — all online as PDF)

 Step 1: Identify your unit and confirm it’s electric storage